whatsapp-flutter/whatsapp-flutter.github.io/docs/getting-started.md

 ## Import

-Now in your Dart code, you can use:
+In your Dart code, import the package like this:

 ```dart
 import 'package:whatsapp/whatsapp.dart';